Advanced usage

 [[PiwikTracker sharedInstance] startNewSession:YES];Dispatching

-Tracked events are stored temporarily on the queue and by default dispatched in batches every 30 seconds.
+Tracked events are stored in a local queue and dispatched every 30 seconds by default.
 You can change this behavior with dispatchInterval:

 PiwikTracker.sharedInstance()?.dispatchInterval = -1